Kopano-dev/ucs-oidc-webapp/README.md

 ## Running the script

-To configure your Kopano Core and the Kopano WebApp app for login via OpenID Connect just run the script once.
+To configure your Kopano Core and the Kopano WebApp app for login via OpenID Connect just execute `./run.sh` once.
 Running the script will take care of configuring the OpenID Connect Provider App, create a helper user in Kopano to let Konnect establish a permenent session, configure the Univention webserver and make the neccesary config changes.

 Running the script will also create a file called `.env` in the current directory.
 In this file all installation specific variables are stored.
 In case the FQDN should be changed, or the OpenID Connect Provider app is available under a different domain just change these values here and rerun the script.